algorand/pyteal/docs/abi.rst

             array[i.load()].use(lambda value: Assert(value.get() > Int(5)))
         )

-Limitations
-"""""""""""""""""""""

-TODO: explain type size limitations

 .. _Reference Types:

 Reference Types
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Many applications require the caller to provide "foreign array" values when calling the app.
 These are the blockchain entities (such as accounts, assets, or other applications) that the application will interact with when executing this call.
-In the ABI, we have "Reference Types" to describe these requirements.
+In the ABI, we have **Reference Types** to describe these requirements.

-Reference Types are only valid in the arguments of a method.
-They may not appear in a method's return value.

 Definitions
 """"""""""""""""""""""""""""""""""""""""""